-After a MapForce mapping is designed and tested, it can be executed by MapForce Server to automate business processes that require repetitive data transformations.
+After a project is designed and tested in the data mapping tool, it can be executed by MapForce Server to automate business processes that require repetitive data transformations.

 MapForce pre-processes and optimizes data mappings, stores them in MapForce Server Execution files for command-line execution by MapForce Server, and uploads them for use in FlowForce Server jobs.
 File names that may be defined as data mapping inputs and outputs, or database queries included in the mapping, can be replaced by job parameters at runtime for execution by MapForce Server.

-MapForce supports XML mappings based on XML Schema or DTD content models.
+Data mapping tools for XML in MapForce support mapping based on XML Schema or DTD content models.
 To develop an XML mapping, simply load two or more schemas into MapForce and drag connecting lines between the nodes of the source and target.
 Mixed content support even enables you to map text data that is interspersed with XML.